-- (1) Reference (k) provides technical direction on the movement of materiel within the Defense Transportation System (DTS). - (2) Movement of materiel within a theater of operations is under the direction of the geographical commander.
-Geographical commanders will possess the capability to integrate, prioritize, and synchronize incoming and in-theater movement of materiel when necessary to achieve operational objectives. - (3) Reference (k) addresses the procedures related to the movement of materiel. - (4) Organizations performing reconfigurations of in-transit cargo (e.g. consolidation and containerization points, ports, and vendors that stuff full freight containers or build air pallets) must: - (a) Rewrite a cargo tracking device for containers and air pallets reconfigured in transit to accurately reflect current contents while in transit.
-The revised cargo tracking device data may be written to the same cargo tracking device or to a different cargo tracking device. - (b) Generate a cargo tracking device write transaction to the RF-ITV server.
-For detailed procedures on AIT see Volume 7 of this manual. - (5) In-theater joint Deployment and Distribution Operations Centers will support geographic Combatant Commanders in directing the movement of materiel.
+(1) Reference (h) provides technical direction on the movement of materiel within the Defense Transportation System (DTS).

+(2) Movement of materiel within a theater of operations is under the direction of the geographical commander.
+Geographical commanders will possess the capability to integrate, prioritize, and synchronize incoming and in-theater movement of materiel when necessary to achieve operational objectives.

+(3) Reference (h) addresses the procedures related to the movement of materiel.

+(4) Organizations performing reconfigurations of in-transit cargo (e.g. consolidation and containerization points, ports, and vendors that stuff full freight containers or build air pallets) must:

+(a) Rewrite a cargo tracking device for containers and air pallets reconfigured in transit to accurately reflect current contents while in transit.
+The revised cargo tracking device data may be written to the same cargo tracking device or to a different cargo tracking device.

+(b) Generate a cargo tracking device write transaction to the RF-ITV server.
+For detailed procedures on AIT see Reference (ap).

+(5) In-theater joint Deployment and Distribution Operations Centers will support CCDRs with geographic areas of responsibility in directing the movement of materiel.